jhpark16/JavaTitrationApplet/README.md

 # Java Applet for Acid-Base Titration
 This is an Java applet of a virtual chemistry experiment for a web page.
-This is a Java project using Eclipse IDE.
-An Eclipse Java A simple acid-base titration is simulated.
+This is an Eclipse project.
+A simple acid-base titration is simulated.
-A Java applet simulating acid base titration experiment for a web page.
+A Java applet simulating an experiment of acid base titration for a web page.
-I was written using the initial Java Applet

 ## Generation of Titrate.jar file
 The compiled code needs to be packaged as Titrate.jar file to be used for a web page.<br>